JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. $199 SSL 2[-130.8EIN](https://youtu.be/DOT5eFx_G3s?t=256) ... otoh Ola said it was ['really really loud'](https://youtu.be/3bsCb6WFInw?t=345).
 Its better than the Audient in a 500 reamp test
 1. *$199 Audient ID4 -130 (AMAZIING) (use the wheel as a controller) (one video comparison reported that it lost more tone after 500 reamps than the SSL) USBTypeB  Has cool way to control your computer!
 1. $129 -127EIN Audient EVO4 Amazing and almost the same as the ID4 but smaller and cheaper and acutally 2-3% less noisy according to gerald undone.
 USBC.
 Loopback.
 Separate Devices for Stereo Grouping or Splitting
+1. Xtone pro interface and also midi footswitch!
+1. Focusrite iTrack Solo is for ipad/iphone AND Mac Also the iTrack One

 100. -------- Interesting Ones
 1. *Native Instruments Komplete Audio 2 -129EIN (audio 1 has same EIN)